sapcc/openstack-audit-middleware/README.md

    - `exclude`: exclude these payload attributes from the payload attachment (black-list approach, default: `[]`)
    - `include`: only include these payload attributes in the payload attachment(white-list approach, default: `all)

-In out example this looks like this:
+In our example this looks like this:

           ...
           os-server-password:
                singleton: true
             payloads:
               # never record payloads for the os-server-password resource
               enabled: False
     flavors:
       payloads:
         exclude:
           # filter lengthy fields with no real diagnostic value
           - description
           - links